rschristopher/ischristtrue.com/src/modern-views/justification.md

 ## Orthodox View

+[Modern](index.md) Christianity often fixates on justification and it has become a controversial topic amongst Christian denominations, but it was never controversial in the [ancient](../ancient-views/index.md) world.
-Unlike our [modern views](index.md), justification was never a controversial topic in the ancient world and has been core to Christian teaching from the beginning.
+Justification has been core to Christian teaching from the beginning.
 Christ died on the cross, and rose again, for us.
 His perfect faith and sacrifice "justifies us" in a legalistic sense, or more broadly "saves us" in the holistic sense -- restoring us (fallen creatures) to our created purpose in the image and likeness of God.

 This understanding became corrupted over time, first in Rome through abuses such as [indulgences](https://en.m.wikipedia.org/wiki/Indulgence),